-With the beautiful weather we are currently having, this is an absolutely perfect combinations for weekends.
-A comfy graphic t-shirt, a mini skirt and pair of comfortable sneakers make for an easy yet totally chic outfit for getting out and about.
+With the beautiful weather, we are currently having, this is an absolutely perfect combination for weekends.
+A comfy graphic t-shirt, a mini skirt, and pair of comfortable sneakers make for an easy yet totally chic outfit for getting out and about.

 Take it Out